Unital operads, monoids, monads, and bar constructions: Introduction

 The senior author defined operads in 1971 \cite{MayGeo}, focusing on operads of spaces.
-However, Max Kelly was visiting Chicago at the time, and in a widely but spottily distributed 1971 preprint, only published in 2005 \cite{Kelly0}, he first wrote down the immediate observation that operads can be defined in any symmetric monoidal category $\sV$.
+However, Max Kelly was visiting Chicago at the time, and in a widely but spottily distributed 1972 preprint, only published in 2005 \cite{Kelly0}, he first wrote down the immediate observation that operads can be defined in any symmetric monoidal category $\sV$.
 He also gave a conceptual description of operads as monoids in the monoidal category of symmetric sequences in $\sV$.
 That description was subsequently rediscovered by several others.
-It is especially convenient when studying model structures on categories of operads or of algebras over operads \cite{BergMoerOp1, BergMoerOp2, Kro, PS} and has been used to good effect in a number of other papers.
+It is especially convenient when studying model structures on categories of operads or of algebras over operads \cite{BMAx, BergMoerOp2, Kro, PS}.
+It has been used to good effect in a number of other works, especially in the use of operads in algebra \cite{Fresse0, LV}.

 Work by the third author on factorization homology led us to a rethinking of this material.
 The theoretical focus in the cited papers is on the category $\SI$ with objects $n\geq 0$ (or just $n\geq 1$) and morphisms the symmetric groups.
-A functor $\SI^{op}\rtarr \sV$ is a symmetric sequence\footnote{Some authors use the term collection for symmetric sequences.} in $\sV$,\footnote{In this paper, it is important to distinquish covariant and contravariant functors on $\SI$, which are given respectively by left actions and right actions by symmetric groups.} and operads are symmetric sequences with additional structure.
+A functor $\SI^{op}\rtarr \sV$ is a symmetric sequence\footnote{Some authors use the term collection for symmetric sequences. \\ In this paper, it is important to distinguish covariant and contravariant functors on $\SI$, which are given respectively by left actions and right actions by symmetric groups.} in $\sV$, and operads are symmetric sequences with additional structure.
 However, the operads of most interest to us have a more natural underlying structure.
 At the risk of belaboring the obvious, we shall give a detailed exposition of some of the basic foundational features of operad theory.

 Let $\mathbf{n} =\{0,1, \cdots, n\}$, with basepoint $0$.
 Call the category of such based finite sets and based injections $\LA$.
 Note that the category $\SI$ with the same objects and their (based) permutations is the subcategory of isomorphisms of $\LA$, and $\LA$ is generated by the permutations and the ordered injections, or just by those ordered injections $\si_i\colon \bf{n-1}\rtarr \bf{n}$, $1\leq i\leq n$, that skip $i$ in the target.